 Withholding tax up to 35% must also be paid on interests, royalties and fees paid to non-Chilean residents.
 A specific progressive rate income tax on mining activities must also be paid to the government, levied on operational income obtained from mining activities.
 The tax ranges from 5-34.5%.
 Mining companies with annual sales equivalent to 12,000-50,000 tons are charged between 0.5-4.5%, and if annual sales exceed 50,000 tons of fine copper a 14% effective rate is levied.
 Companies that sell less than 12,000 metric tons of fine copper are exempt from this tax.

 The Chilean mining environment is a very attractive landscape for investment.
 Now is the perfect time to form a company in Chile and begin operations.
 Our Chile Business Services team, part of the Biz Latin Hub group can provide you further assistance to grow your mining business in Chile.
-Get in contact with David here.
+Contact us now.